 Gyroscopes: measure rotation (as shown in the green arrows) about each axis.
-The coordinate system origin represents the center of the navX-MXP circuit board.
+The coordinate system origin represents the center of the navX-sensor circuit board.

 Accelerometers: measure acceleration, where the origin represents the position in space at which the previous acceleration sample was acquired.

-Magnetometers: measure earth’s magnetic field, where the origin represents the center of the navX-MXP circuit board.
+Magnetometers: measure earth’s magnetic field, where the origin represents the center of the navX-sensor circuit board.

-Important Note: Because the navX-MXP Gyroscopes, Accelerometers and Magnetometers are all aligned to this 3-D Coordinate System, navX-MiXP’s motion processor can also use Sensor Fusion to provide additional information and processing including Tilt Correction, “Fused Heading”, a Gravity Vector, World Reference Frame-based Linear Acceleration and Quaternions, as discussed in the Motion Processing section below.
+Important Note: Because navX-sensor Gyroscopes, Accelerometers and Magnetometers are all aligned to this 3-D Coordinate System, a navX-sensor’s motion processor can also use Sensor Fusion to provide additional information and processing including Tilt Correction, “Fused Heading”, a Gravity Vector, World Reference Frame-based Linear Acceleration and Quaternions, as discussed in the Motion Processing section below.

 Users should also have a working knowledge of the terms defined in the Motion Processing Terminology.